-In 2010 Colorado households used nearly twice the U.S. average gallons of water per-capital per day (Colorado Foundation for Water Education).
+In 2010 Colorado households used nearly twice the U.S. average gallons of water per capita per day (Colorado Foundation for Water Education).
 We live in a dry climate where outdoor water use is popular.
 However, many plants grow well in Colorado with minimal watering.
 Selecting more water-wise plants can help households work toward the U.S. average and help decrease Colorado water use.

 Be sure to reference the City of Evans Approved Landscape Planting List before you make any new plant selections.